nirajmahajan/Hand-Sign-Recognition/README.md

 - **predict.py** : Used for predicting the digit in a given image
 - **model/** : Has a pre-trained model

-Apart from this, the MNIST data and a few sample images are located in the [Utils](https://github.com/nirajmahajan/Digit-Recognition/tree/master/utils) folder.
+Apart from this, the SIGNS data and a few sample images are located in the [Utils](https://github.com/nirajmahajan/Hand-Sign-Recognition/tree/master/utils) folder.

 ## Usage of Code: